Ayokunle89/100-Days-of-Python/README.md

 100 Days of python
-1. Creating a band name
+1. Creating a band name.
+2. Creting a tip calculator.